bic-org-uk/bic-lcf/LCF-1.0.1-REST-Web-Service-Specification.md

 If the request is successful, the HTTP response will contain an XML payload that conforms to the LCF information entity XML schema for the specified entity type.

-If the request is unsuccessful, the HTTP response will include an appropriate status code, which may be 207 (Multi-status), in which case the response must contain an XML payload that conforms to the LCF exception conditions XML schema.
+If the request is unsuccessful, the HTTP response will include an appropriate status code, and may also contain an XML payload that conforms to the LCF exception conditions XML schema.

 02 Retrieve entity instance list
 --------------------------------